 The Investment Committee when deciding in accordance with Article 19 of the InvestEU Regulation shall verify compliance with these investment guidelines.

 These investment guidelines apply to both the EU and Member State compartments, unless otherwise specified in these guidelines.
-The defined terms used in these investment guidelines bear the same meaning than in the InvestEU Regulation.
+The defined terms used in these investment guidelines bear the same meaning as in the InvestEU Regulation.

 HORIZONTAL PROVISIONS